youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx2.rst

   mkdir .github
   mkdir .github/workflows

 Now, create a file named deploy.yml in the workflows directory.
-This file will contain the instructions for Github Actions to deploy the website.
+This file will contain the instructions for GitHub Actions to deploy the website.
 You can create this file using your text editor or use the following bash command:

 .. code-block:: bash